eclipse/paho.mqtt.python/README.rst

     the qos to use when subscribing, defaults to 0.

 userdata
-    a user provided obkect that will be passed to the on_message callback when a message is received.
+    a user provided object that will be passed to the on_message callback when a message is received.

 See ``simple()`` for the description of ``hostname``, ``port``, ``client_id``, ``keepalive``, ``will``, ``auth``, ``tls``, ``protocol``.

-Example
+Callback Example
-'''''''
+''''''''''''''''

 ::